Aleimar/ProjectEuler/README.md

 I want to get better at computer programming.
 So, I made this special place where I can practice and really understand how to do it well.

+I believe good computer programming should be able to work with any language.
+So, to make things more interesting, I'll solve these problems using different languages I know, such as C, Java, Python, Scala, and maybe some others.

 In every folder, you'll find a text file explaining the problem and another file with the solution, written in a programming language randomly selected by a tool called randomizer.py.

 ## How to compile and run in each language